zuraxy/CSNETWK.MP/DM_IMPLEMENTATION.md

 # A.I.
 Disclaimer
-This markdown is A.I. generated, but has been properly reviewed, verified, and revised according to the group's own comprehension.
+This markdown is A.I. generated, but has been thoroughly reviewed, verified, and revised according to the group's own comprehension.

 # DM (Direct Message) Implementation Guide